ToruNiina/toml11/README.md

 const auto data = toml::parse(ifs /*, "filename" (optional)*/);
 ```

-To show a better error message, it is recommended to pass filename with `istream`.
+To show a better error message, it is recommended to pass a filename with `istream`.
 See also [in the case of syntax error](#in-the-case-of-syntax-error) and [passing invalid type to toml::get](#passing-invalid-type-to-tomlget).

-### in the case of syntax error
+### In the case of syntax error

 If there is a syntax error in a toml file, `toml::parse` will throw `toml::syntax_error`.